tttppp/ragl/rules.md

 ## 2.4 Waiting list

-2.4.1 In the event of players leaving during first week for any reasons, players may be added from the waiting list.
+2.4.1 In the event of players leaving during the first week for any reasons, players may be added from the waiting list.
 The league officials will use a combination of the waiting list and promotion to fill the vacancy.

 # 3. Communications

 Official communications between the players and with league officials are primarily done through Discord.

 ## 3.1 Match scheduling